 This core class teaches students about higher-level marketing tools and strategies.
 Class materials will include reviewing real-life case scenarios on how businesses tackled marketing challenges, including solutions involving best practices and management plans to more effectively lead key business personnel.

 This class covers the various laws and regulations concerning businesses and their operations in the United States.
-Students will understand foundational legal concepts as they relate to the civil and criminal legal systems.
+Students learn foundational legal concepts as they relate to the civil and criminal legal systems.
 These will include tort liability, contract enforcement, corporate structure, and agency law.

-This is where students being to learn the ins and out of data analytics.
-Course instruction will address the acquisition and storage of data in relational databases and how to manage the data and process it in ways that can lead to drawing usable conclusions and inferences.
+In this course, students begin to learn the ins and outs of data analytics.
+Course instruction addresses the acquisition and storage of data in relational databases and how to manage and process data in ways that can lead to drawing usable conclusions and inferences.

-The class will explore what information systems are, how they work, their key components, and the considerations an organization should consider when implementing a new or upgraded information system.
+The class explores what information systems are, how they work, their key components, and the factors considered when implementing a new or upgraded information system.
 Students will learn how businesses employ information systems to improve internal efficiency and the delivery of their final product or service to consumers.

-This is one of the key classes a business analytics student will take while earning their MBA; it teaches about the various tools needed to analyze data and then apply them to the business realm.
-These tools include data mining, statistical analysis, quantitative analysis, and predictive modeling.
+Another key class for business analytics students.
+The course examines the various tools needed to analyze and apply data in the business realm.
+Topics covered include data mining, statistical analysis, quantitative analysis, and predictive modeling.
 Descriptive analytics will also be discussed, useful when analyzing historical data or present market conditions.

 What You Can Do with an MBA in Business Analytics

 The online MBA in business analytics prepares graduates to apply high-level analytical and quantitative skills to making business decisions.
-These skills are helpful in many settings, from marketing to finance to supply chain management to sales.
-These skills are in high demand as they are essential for improving operational efficiency and maximizing shareholder value.
-Below are five occupations that can make good use of online MBA business analytics coursework.
+These skills are helpful in many settings – from marketing to finance to supply chain management to sales.
+Business analytics skills are in high demand as they are essential for improving operational efficiency and maximizing shareholder value.
+Below are five occupations that are often filled by MBA business analytics degree holders:

 Market Research Analyst

-Market research analysts examine markets to determine the viability and profit expectations of selling a company’s products or services.
-To accomplish this, they must analyze market data, which can come from any number of sources, including surveys, sales, and data mining.
-An online MBA business analytics degree can help market research analysts gather, process, and interpret this highly technical and complex data while also gaining additional marketing and other business concepts.
+Market research analysts examine market conditions to determine the viability and profit expectations of selling a company’s products or services.
+To accomplish this, they must analyze market data that comes from any number of sources, including surveys, sales, and data mining.
+An online MBA business analytics degree can help market research analysts gather, process, and interpret this highly technical and complex data while gaining additional marketing and other business concepts.

 Source: Bureau of Labor Statistics, 2021